nielsberglund/nielsblogsource/content/post/2023-03-19-develop-a-real-time-leaderboard-using-kafka-and-azure-data-explorer---i.md

 Finally, you published events in a loop and had a KQL query calculating the highest win/stake ratio for the individual players in real-time.

-The next post will cover more about KQL and how to use Azure Data Explorer's REST API to query ADX.
+The [next post][10] will cover more about KQL and how to use Azure Data Explorer's REST API to query ADX.

 ## ~ Finally